LLMA-dot/Get-Clue/Security/Training/TryHackMe/LearningPaths/2023_Pre_Security.md

 The following Modules are included in this learning path:

+- Introduction to Cyber Security
+- Network Fundamentals
+- How The Web Works

+What follows are the answers to all the rooms related to these modules.

 ## Table of Contents

-- Introduction to Cyber Security

 1. [Introduction to Cyber Security](#introduction-to-cyber-security)

-- Network Fundamentals

 2. [What is Networking?](#what-is-networking)
 3. [Intro to LAN](#intro-to-lan)
 4. [OSI Model](#osi-model)
 5. [Packets & Frames](#packets--frames)
 6. [Extending your Network](#extending-your-network)

-- How The Web Works

 7. [DNS in Detail](#dns-in-detail)

 ## Introduction to Cyber Security